 A useful exercise and invaluable tool to include in your field practicum proposal is a matrix that provides a concise, overall summary of the proposal linking objectives and projected results of the exercise.
-This matrix is constructed utilizing the following columns: the General and Specific Objectives of your FP; the Problems and/or Questions you intend to address; the Methods you intend to utilize; an explanation of how you plan to carry out an Analysis of the information gathered and the experiences gained; and finally the Projected Results of your efforts.
-The matrix should make evident the logical relationship between the anticipated results and the objectives of your FP.
+This matrix is constructed utilizing the following columns: the General and Specific Objectives of your FP; the Problems and/or Questions you intend to address or the Task you intend to carry out; the Methods you intend to utilize; a preliminary explanation of how you intend to carry out an Analysis of the information gathered, and the experiences gained; and finally the Projected Results of your efforts.
+The matrix should make evident the logical relationship between the anticipated results and the objectives of your FP articulated in the first column.
 It should be clear when reviewing your FP proposal that you are well informed about the methodological and analytical approaches to be utilized.
+Taken together, the Specific Objectives should enable you to achieve the General or Overall Objective of your field practicum.

-Objectives Problems and / or questions to address Methods to employ Analysis to be carried out Projected results
+Objectives Problems and / or questions to address / or task to carry out Methods to employ Analysis to be carried out Projected results

 General or Overall

 Objective indicated in

 this cell

 Specific Objective 1

 articulated in this cell

 Specific Objective 2

 articulated in this cell

 Etc.